How to Remove Coffee Stains from Marble - A Comprehensive Stain Removal Guide

 Here are the basic steps you should follow to remove coffee stains from marble:

-Avoid rubbing the stain or diluting it with water, as this can encourage further penetration of the coffee into the stone.
+Avoid rubbing the stain or diluting it with water, as this may encourage further penetration of the coffee into the stone.

-Basically use the special natural stone cleaner from the MAGNA Atelierto remove coffee stains as best as possible.
-Don't you have this to hand right now?
-Then mix a mild soap with warm water.
-Dip a clean cloth into the soap solution and dab the stain.
-Make sure you do not use harsh cleaning products as they can damage the marble.
+Always use the special natural stone cleaner from MAGNA Atelier to remove coffee stains as best as possible.
+If you don't have this to hand, mix a mild soap with warm water.
+Dip a clean cloth in the soap solution and dab the stain with it.
+Make sure you don't use any aggressive cleaning agents as these can damage the marble.

-2.1 Sandpaper for matt panels: This tip should only be used if you have a matte or satin marble top.
+2.1 Sandpaper for matt slabs: This tip should only be used if you have a matt or satin marble slab.
 Do not use sandpaper on polished marble surfaces!

 You can use 120-grit sandpaper to gently remove coffee stains from marble.
 Use little pressure and circular movements.

-3. Wipe down: Now take a slightly damp microfiber cloth and wipe the marble thoroughly with clean water to remove any soap residue.
+3. Wipe afterwards: Now take a slightly damp microfiber cloth and wipe the marble thoroughly with clean water to remove all soap residue.
 The cloth should not be wet, just damp, so that no water stains appear.

 These basic steps can help remove fresh coffee stains from your marble table.
 However, if your stain is older or more stubborn, you may need other methods, which we will therefore discuss.